Goals for an unpredictable world

 01

-Each time scale nests into the one above.
+Each time horizon nests into the one above.
 An immediate GPS serves a cycle strategy.
 A cycle GPS addresses a bottleneck in the infinite strategy.
-Alignment flows across time scales.
+Alignment flows down through time horizons.
 Autonomy lives inside them.

 02